-- Assist the governing body in fulfilling their responsibilities under section 175 or 157 of the education act 2002. - Attend initial training for the role and refresh this every other year.
-By attending appropriate training and demonstrating evidence of continuing professional development thereafter. - Ensure every member of staff knows who the DSL is, is aware of the DSL role and has their contact details. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL. - Ensure that whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities. - Ensure any members of staff joining the school outside of this training schedule receive induction prior to commencement of their duties. - Keep records of child protection concerns securely and separately from the main pupil file and use these records to assess the likelihood of risk. - Ensure that safeguarding records are transferred accordingly (separate from pupil files) when a child transfers school. - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, the information is passed to the new school immediately and that the child's social worker is informed. - Link with the HSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Develop, implement and review procedures in our school that enable the identification and reporting of all cases, or suspected cases, of abuse.
+- Refer cases to social care, and the police where appropriate, in a timely manner avoiding any delay that could place the child at more risk. - Assist the Governing Body in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance - Attend appropriate training and demonstrate evidence of continuing professional development to carry out the role. - Ensure every member of staff knows who the DSL and the Deputy are, have an awareness of the DSL role and know how to contact them. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns about a child to the DSL and concerns about an adult to the Headteacher. - Ensure whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities knowledgeably. - Ensure any members of staff joining the school outside of the agreed training schedule receive induction prior to commencement of their duties - Keep records of child protection concerns securely and separately from the main pupil file and use these records to assess the likelihood of risk - Ensure that safeguarding records are transferred accordingly (separate from pupil files) and in a timely fashion when a child transfers school - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child's social worker is informed.
+Consideration is given to a transition meeting prior to moving if the case is complex or on-going. - Be aware of the training opportunities and briefings provided by HSCB to ensure staff are aware of the latest local guidance on safeguarding

+- Develop, implement and review procedures in the school that enable the identification and reporting of all cases, or suspected cases, of abuse - Meet any other expectations set out for DSLs in KCSiE 2018